ColeBiefrey/atlas-simple_shell/README.md

 # Atlas Simple Shell
-**This program is a rudimentary simple shell based on bash.
+**A program built to be a rudimentary simple shell based on bash.
 Intended as a practice exercise in command management.**

 -----